 Branding Project Overview

 Christian Gausvik, M.D. reached out to us to help him build a foundation.
-For several years he had been hosting local Cincinnati charity events for Alzheimer’s with his husband, Cody Gausvik, and they were growing very quickly.
-So they wanted to develop their own foundation from the ground up that they could funnel all of their hard work into and make a direct impact locally.
+The mission: facilitating intellectual, cross-generational conversations at local events to bring awareness to issues facing seniors and their caretakers in Cincinnati.
+Christian’s original idea was inspired by seeing his patients gradually lose their life stories and experiences in memory to Alzheimer’s.
+For several years he had been hosting local Cincinnati charity events with his husband, Cody Gausvik, and they were growing very quickly.
+They wanted to develop their own foundation from the ground up, funnel all of their hard work into one place, and make a direct impact locally.
+So we went over to their house to have a naming party for the foundation and learn more about their story.
+It turned out to be the exact kind of local partnership we both wanted to be a part of.
+It was and continues to be a perfect fit for our small, family-run companies.

 Round 1